dcrankshaw/datascience-sp14/lab10/graph-analytics-with-graphx.md

 Similarly, edges have corresponding source and destination vertex identifiers.
 The properties are stored as Scala/Java objects with each edge and vertex in the graph.

-Throughout the first half of this tutorial we will use the following toy property graph.
+Throughout the first half of this lab we will use the following toy property graph.
 While this is hardly <i>big data</i>, it provides an opportunity to learn about the graph data model and the GraphX API.
 In this example we have a small social network with users and their ages modeled as vertices and likes modeled as directed edges.
 In this fictional scenario users can like other users multiple times.